Best Grand National Betting Offers and Aintree Free Bets for Day 3

 Bet £10 Get £30 In Free Bets

-Bet Goodwin – Get a £10 FREE GRAND NATIONAL DAY BET – Plus, up to £100, if Your Horse is Beaten Under 1/2 a Length in ANY Aintree Chase Race
+Bet Goodwin – Get a £10 FREE BET – Plus, up to £100, if Your Horse is Beaten Under 1/2 a Length in ANY Aintree Chase Race (including the Grand National)

 If any of the chases at Aintree Festival, if your horse is beaten less than 1/2 a length get a free bet back up to £100 – or up to another £100 free bet if your horse is leading at the last fence/hurdle and falls!